Fountains of Çeşme

 Ilica Road Fountain (unknown circa late C18th)

 Location: Ataturk Boulevard (near Migros MM).
 Situation: freestanding.
 Size: 3.52m x 3.18m x 0.66m.
 Status: Not protected, moved from Çeşme-Ovacık road, forms wall of tyre service garage, defaced by graffiti.
-Properties: Cut stone on front facade otherwise rubble masonry.
+Properties: Cut stone on the front facade; otherwise, rubble masonry.

 Ilyaszade Fountain (1780)